Václav Milík Sr.

-Václav Milík Sr. (born February 23, 1960) is a former Czechoslovakian and Czech speedway rider who was started in the 1997 Speedway World Team Cup for the Czech Republic team.
+Václav Milík Sr. (born 23 February 1960) is a Czech former speedway rider who was started in the 1997 Speedway World Team Cup for the Czech Republic team.

+Milík also rode on ice and took part in the British Open Ice Championships at Telford in 1990.

+Milík reached the semi-final of the 1993 Individual Speedway World Championship.

+Family

-His son Václav Jr. is a speedway rider also.
+His son Václav Jr. is also a speedway rider.